thephpleague/uri/components/overview.md

 public UriPart::getContent(void): mixed
 ~~~

-The method return type depends on the URI part status:
+This method return type is:

-* `null` : If the part is not defined;
+* `null` : If the URI part is not defined;
 * `string` : When the part is defined.
-This string is normalized and encoded according to the part rules;
+This string is normalized and encoded according to the URI part rules;
-* `int` : In case of a defined and valid port;
+* `int` : When the defined Uri component is the Uri port;

 #### Example